What’s A Closing Disclosure And Why Is It Important?

-For most people, buying a house may feel like a treasure hunt, culminating in finding a dream home, making an offer and moving in!
-Although that is what happens, along the way you’ll have to complete tons of paperwork (though most of it can be completed online), provide a variety of documentation and read through all the required disclosures.
+For most people, buying a house may feel like a treasure hunt that culminates in finding a home, making an offer and moving in.
+It’s easy to get caught up in the process of buying your dream home; however, there are a lot of practical details you’ll need to tackle along the way.
+You’ll have to complete tons of paperwork (though most of it can be done online), provide a variety of closing documents and read through all the required disclosures.

 Why Is the Closing Disclosure Form Important?

-You can consider the Closing Disclosure Form the final version of the loan estimate – formerly called a good faith estimate – which you received when you first applied for your loan.
+Consider the Closing Disclosure form the final version of the Loan Estimate – formerly known as a Good Faith Estimate – which you received when you first applied for your home loan.

-Although the loan estimate outlined the approximate fees you would pay for your mortgage, the Closing Disclosure Form uses the actual numbers.
-This is why you must read it carefully and ask about anything you don’t understand.
+Although the Loan Estimate form outlines the approximate fees you’ll pay for your mortgage, the Closing Disclosure form uses the final numbers.
+This is why you must read your Closing Disclosure carefully and ask about anything you don’t understand.

 What Is The Closing Disclosure 3-Day Rule?